DeanJain/JavaBigdata/Algo-DataStructure.md

 #### Linked List (Singly / Doubly) ->
-* Linked List is better for frequency updates/deletes/extension of list
+* Linked List is better for frequent updates/deletes/extension of list
 * Its a Recursive datatype
 * traverse through length to get element
 * add/update/delete without reshuffling whole list

-#### Queue / Dequeue ->
+#### Queue / Deque ->
-* Queue - FIFO, add, remove, peek (move next without removing)
+* Queue - FIFO, add, remove, peek (move next without removing),
-* Dequeue - known as double ended queue or Stack (push / pop), add/remove from both ends
+* Deque - known as double ended queue add/remove from both ends, can act as both FIFO as well as LIFO (like stack)
 * priority queue, where each element is assigned a priority and enqueued according to this priority
+* In java Deque is preferred over stack

+#### Stack
+* LIFO
+* old API class and concrete impl without interface
+* extends vector (old api)
+* syncronized so slow

 #### Maps (Hash, Associative array, dictionary)
+* A map is a key-value mapping, which means that every key is mapped to exactly one value
 * Map implementations - `HashMap, TreeMap, Hashtable and LinkedHashMap`
 * HashMap internally uses arrays and is not ordered and not Synchronized
 * HashTable is same as HashMap but is Synchronized, this is deprecated and should not be used